-3.2.
+13.2.
 Statutory fees & fines

-Council's statutory fees and fines are determined by the many fee levels set by Victorian Government, and relate mainly to parking infringements and planning related fees & charges.
-Council has no control over these fees & charges.
+Council's statutory fees and fines are determined by the many fee levels set by Victorian Government and relate mainly to parking infringements and planning related fees & charges.

-3.3.
+13.3.
 User fees & charges

 Each of Council's services determine their fees and charges based on a number of factors such as benchmarked competitor pricing, direct and or indirect cost recovery, and the capacity of our community to pay for services.